campbellgoe/express-starter/README.md

 Add auto-prefixer for css in build process

-Add brackets around command line if statement, so it continues the rest of the commands.
+Add watch module to enable recompiling of code on save